bz36912/PCB/joystick_n_7seg_PCB/README.md

 To understand the context and purpose, visit: https://www.instructables.com/How-to-Display-and-Set-Numbers-With-7-Segment-Disp/ This website uses this PCB as a timer as an example of its application.

+The bill of material (BOM) and smart PDF output (which contains the schematics) are under the doc folder